tatumio/doc/docs/rpc/evm-blockchains/flare-rpc-documentation/network-state/eth_getbalance.md

 The method returns a single field:

-* `result`: The Flare balance of the specified address in wei, as a hexadecimal string.
+* `result`: The balance of the specified address in wei, as a hexadecimal string.
   * Example: `"0x1a2e1a"`, which corresponds to `1,726,666` wei.

 ### JSON-RPC Request and Response Examples